Make-School-Labs/Core-How-the-Internet-Works/Part2.md

 ### SQL Injection Attack

 One of the more common and easily avoidable web site hack attacks is called a SQL injection attack.
-In this case a clever hacker looks at the web page and figures out that certain fields in a web form do not scrub special characters such as quotes and then feeds a specially constructed string of characters into a field that passes through to the database, causing it to execute a command that the programmers would never want to be possible.
+In this case, a clever hacker looks at the web page and figures out that certain fields in a web form do not scrub special characters such as quotes and then feeds a specially constructed string of characters into a field that passes through to the database, causing it to execute a command that the programmers would never want to be possible.
 In the case below, the hacker is attempting to have the database provide the list of users as a response, revealing confidential information.

 ![](images/SQLInjection.png)